wduquette/advent/README.md

     prose in the basic description, and maybe of some scenery items as well.
     * Need articles for things.
-* Need "undo" command.
-  * Allows wrong actions to cause horrific results without requiring the player to start over from the beginning.
-  * Means that the World needs to be cloneable.
 * Consider defining the World's components into read-only and read-write.
   * Minimizes the amount of data that needs to be saved/restored on undo or game save/restore, and allows a deeper undo stack.
   * Either use two entities vectors, or invert, with a distinct vector or map for each component.
 * Consider replacing the entities vector with a set of component hash tables.
   * Might help if we want to split components into read-only and read-write.